Here is a super-basic introduction to some common types of

 Here is one slowed-down (!) demonstration of Bobbin Lace-Making, and here is the making of a small Madonna piece, also demonstrated slowly.

-Many people get intimidated by crochet & knitting, but it all breaks down to slip-knots, in various combinations and orientations.
+it all breaks down to slip-knots, in various combinations and orientations.

 What Is A Slip Knot?